 Fig 2 – Where AI can Have Biggest Impact

 One of the issues that will affect how AI is leveraged for service will be the deployment of IoT.
-Modern IoT can enable enhanced remote monitoring and allow AI systems to conduct troubleshooting diagnosis and predictive analysis on system usage & performance data.
-IoT provides the data stream for the AI systems to analyze.
+Modern IoT can enable enhanced remote monitoring and allow systems to automatically conduct troubleshooting diagnosis and predictive analysis on system usage & performance data.
+IoT provides the data stream for the artificial intelligence systems to analyze.
 While companies are working hard to deploy IoT capabilities into their systems, they will need to accelerate this effort and either retrofit or replace legacy systems to gain the full benefit of these complementary technologies.

 Fig 3 – Current Use of AI